 At the beginning of the 70s, Dr.Ivanov took over the health management of the Bulgarian national Olympian weightlifters team.
 During the first two years of his management, the Bulgarian team received the disproportion amount of Olympic medals.
 The percentage of sports-related injuries was significantly lower than average.
 As a brilliant scientist, physician and a great massage therapist, Dr, Ivanov understood that massage therapy techniques have no substitute.

 European Cranio-sacral therapy sequences include the connective tissue massage, muscular mobilization, periosteal massage, circulatory massage, scapula manipulation, cervical spine traction, lumbar spine traction, and every spinal vertebra mobilizations.
 The concept and clinical approach of European Cranio-sacral therapy are very useful and effective for biomechanical corrections, stress management, post-event rehabilitative efforts.
 It is used in cases of orthopedic disorders and for athletic performance improvement.
 These techniques are easy to learn and perform.

-Below are links to the short fragments from my DVD.
-Mainly these fragments represent introductory parts.
+Below are links to the short fragments from my medical massage educational video, Mainly these fragments represent introductory parts.

 Interestingly enough, Prof. Ivanov’s scientific hypotheses on cleansing the system in the brain were based on the following simple logic:

 The cerebral angiography data, already available at the time, supported his scientific hypotheses of the perivascular pathway of the cleansing system.
 Most importantly, Dr. Ivanov repeatedly achieved favorable clinical outcomes, when treating initial stages of Alzheimer's disease.